 Mark Allen Peterson

-Ethnography of communication, mass media, information technologies, nationalism, transnationalism and globalization, semiotics, drama and spectacle.
+Ethnography of communication, mass media, anthropology of news and journalism, new information technologies, nationalism, transnationalism and globalization, semiotics, drama and spectacle.
 Areas: Egypt, India, United States.

 2012.
 International Studies: An Interdisciplinary Approach to Global Issues.
 Second edition.
 With Sheldon Anderson, Jeanne A.K.
 Hey, Charles Stevens and Stanley W. Toops.
 Westview.